ThomasXIONG151215/HabitatPower/README.md

 # HabitatPower

-An open-source platform enabling the simulation of energy-use technics in application of buildings under specific climate conditions.
+The next-generation open-source platform enabling the design, simulation and optimization of energy system
-In the future, users could upload their solution on any engineering cases and challenge with each other on various aspects.

 ## Current Main Functions

-Open the Integrated App Demo or naviguate through the 'demo_app_v1.x' folders to experience in advance the new prototype of energy system simulation platform.
+Open the Integrated App Demo or naviguate through the 'demo_app_v1.x' folders to experience in advance the new prototype of energy system simulation platform with the terminal command ""

-## Recent Features
+## Newest Features

-22/08/11 - Now in the 'demo_app_v1.1' users could create and define their own air-conditioning systems and adjust various parameters within extendable pannels
+22/10/31 - v1.3 update, featuring four main functionalities

 ## Accumulations